u1i/yoisho/README.md

 ### Get account balance for user

+Now with this access token we can call the actual API and retrieve the account balance from the resource owner, which is the banking client.

-`curl -X GET http://localhost:8080/balance -H 'Authorization: Bearer e1Q0DJMv0VZTdBwTwAWqyoAFlpFubfJ6u6unCaOV.MTUzMjM4OTI3OQ=='`
+`curl -X GET http://localhost:8080/balance -H 'Authorization: Bearer eSlcNwnLxTuzsYXyzFrhGGU3mrCKPxQ5fy51Jx93.MTUzMjM1NDM0OA=='`

 > {"account_owner": "dave", "account_balance": "10,187.91"}
 >

 ### OAuth client - Python implementation

-Here's a nice web based client implementation that shows the entire flow in the browser: [Yoisho OAuth Client (Python)](https://github.com/u1i/yoisho/tree/master/yoisho-account-oauth-client)
+Here's a simple web based client implementation that shows the entire flow in the browser - the banking customer logs in and authorizes the app to access his account balance on their behalf: [Yoisho OAuth Client (Python)](https://github.com/u1i/yoisho/tree/master/yoisho-account-oauth-client)